About

 MELANIE S. BOOKOUT is an associate professor of music at IPFW.
 Dr. Bookout’s dissertation on the twelve-tone vocal works of Anton Webern won the Distinguished Dissertation Award in the Arts, Humanities, and Social Sciences.

 Dr. Bookout has performed on the viola da gamba in international venues in England, Germany, and Thailand, and she performs in and directs concerts in national, regional, and local venues.
-In the fall of 2012, she is co-producing (along with Steve Sarratore) a Cage retrospective (C[oll]age: John Cage at One Hundred) and will be performing music from the time of Shakespeare, along with lutenist Robert Margo, at Assumption College (Worcester, MA) in December, 2012.
+In the fall of 2012, she is co-producing (along with Steve Sarratore) a Cage retrospective (C[oll]age: John Cage at One Hundred) and will be performing music from the time of Shakespeare, along with lutanist Robert Margo, at Assumption College (Worcester, MA) in December, 2012.
 She has published articles in the Viola da Gamba Society Newsletter and is a member of Eleganza Baroque Ensemble, Thyme Consort, and she has appeared with the Fort Wayne Bach Collegium and Fort Wayne Philharmonic.
 She currently serves on the Board of Directors of the Viola da Gamba Society of America.

 Melanie Bookout performs on a 7-string bass viol (after Colichon) by Roger Rose c.1995.

-Although an Engineer by training, RUSSELL BOOKOUT thoroughly embraced historical musical performance after taking up the lute some 35 years ago.
+Russell Bookout - viola da gamba, lute & theorboAlthough an Engineer by training, RUSSELL BOOKOUT thoroughly embraced historical musical performance after taking up the lute some 35 years ago.
 Though focused currently on viola da gamba and lute performance, his instrumental repertoire also includes a wide variety of other early instruments including recorders, theorbo, baryton, and baroque guitar.
 Concerts in recent years have included venues in Indiana, Pennsylvania, New York, and Germany.

 Russell Bookout performs on a 7-string bass viol (after Colichon, c.1691) by Roger Rose c.2002 and a 10-course lute is by Bernard Lehman of Rochester, NY (c.1982).